-Default Value: false Valid Values:

-false No startup segment of the log is kept. true A startup segment of the log is kept.
-The size of the segment equals the value of the segment option. <number> KB</number> Sets the maximum size, in kilobytes, for a startup segment of the log.

-<number> MB</number> Sets the maximum size, in megabytes, for a startup segment of the log.
+Default Value: false Valid Values: false No startup segment of the log is kept. true A startup segment of the log is kept.
+The size of the segment equals the value of the segment option. <number> KB</number> Sets the maximum size, in kilobytes, for a startup segment of the log. <number≻ mb<="" td="">Sets the maximum size, in megabytes, for a startup segment of the log.</number≻> Sets the maximum size, in megabytes, for a startup segment of the log.

-Specifies whether a startup segment of the log, containing the initial configuration options, is to be kept.
+Specifies whether a startup segment of the log, containing the initial T-Server configuration, is to be kept.
 If it is, this option can be set to true or to a specific size.
-If set to true, the size of the initial segment will be equal to the size of the regular log segment defined by the segment option.
-The value of this option will be ignored if segmentation is turned off (that is, if the segment option is set to false).
+If set to true, the size of the initial segment is equal to the size of the regular log segment defined by the segment option.
+The value of this option is ignored if segmentation is turned off (that is, if the segment option set to false).